mercedes-benz/DnA/docs/SETUP-DOCKER-COMPOSE.md

 docker-compose -f docker-compose-local-basic.yml up
 ```
+Open the web site by going to http://localhost:8080 in your browser.
 If you made any changes on source files add `--build --force-recreate` args to docker-compose command.

 ##### Links-